-You can also keep up with current trends by reading industry blogs and journals such as Creative Review, The Drum, and locally, The Creative Quarter.
+You can also keep up with current trends by reading industry blogs and journals such as Creative Review, and The Drum.

 Once you have taught yourself some basic skills, get in touch with local voluntary organisations and charities such as Skillsbank, who could do with help in creating web content, communicating with service users and some simple online marketing strategies.

 Research local digital agencies

 If there is a role that interests you, make contact with the person working in that role, and ask them lots of questions.
 You never know, a conversation like this could lead to the offer of work experience or mentoring.